pdarleyjr/NextCloud-App/README.md

 # 🚀 Nextcloud App Development Environment

-This repository contains an optimized development environment for Nextcloud app development, configured to work seamlessly with GitHub Codespaces and local Docker setups.
+This repository contains an optimized and secure development environment for Nextcloud app development, configured to work seamlessly with GitHub Codespaces and local Docker setups.

 ## 📋 Features